Multi Cancer Early Detection Blood Test

 We work with two specialist genetic testing laboratories who both registered and highly respected for specialist genetic testing.
 The laboratories uses the highest standard of genetic testing called NGS (next generation sequencing).
 This is the most accurate method.
 Some online DNA testing and family history companies use other methods such ‘genotyping’; this leads to more common false positive and negative results.
 They can be fun and quick to use but are not meant to guide medical decisions or healthcare.

 We expect your laboratory report to be available within 6 weeks of your appointment.
+This timeframe ensures the highest accuracy and reliability from our trusted labs.
 We will contact you when it is available to arrange a follow-up consultation.

 The Association of British insurers and the British Medical Association have agreed on a set of questions that insurers can ask your GP when you apply for life insurance.
 Your GP will be asked about any medical condition that you have suffered in the past or are currently experiencing that may reduce your life expectancy.
 They are also allowed to ask you and your GP about your family history.
 They are not allowed to ask or request the results of any predictive genetic testing.